ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 5. This command will install all of the necessary node modules in your project folder.
 (Make sure you have a node      installed in your system)
 6. Do the same in the frontend folder in another console.
 7. Now in the backend console type 'nodemon start' and start the server.
 In the frontend console type, 'npm start' and start the frontend.
+8. Now open smart contracts -> contracts -> product.sol and then npx hardhat run --network rinkeby scripts/deploy.js in terminal.
+9. Run npx hardhat run --network rinkeby scripts/deploy.js command.
-8. You have successfully installed the project.
+10. You have successfully installed the project. 🎉🎉🎉

 ## Problem Statement 💖💖